w3c-fedid/idp-registration/README.md

 # Open Questions

-I think at this point, it is clear to me that there is something special here that is worth trying: this extension to FedCM seems to represent a diverse and rich set of communities.
+This extension to FedCM seems to represent a diverse and rich set of communities.
 This API depends on w3c-fedid/FedCM#319, but it is something that we should be actively working on.

-I think that what's yet to be seen is whether Relying Parties are going to find sufficient value in this construction.
-Based on the engagement in this thread, I think we arrived at something that browser vendors and users (as identity providers) are going to be excited about, but this is a three sided market, and Relying Parties are yet to join the party.
+What's yet to be seen is whether Relying Parties are going to find sufficient value in this construction.
+Based on the engagement in this thread, we think we arrived at something that browser vendors and users (as identity providers) are going to be excited about, but this is a three sided market, and Relying Parties are yet to join the party.

 There is much to believe that, due to FedCM's construction, this scheme is going to be a net-positive for Relying Parties, because calling the FedCM API without any registered Identity Provider has no negative effect (nothing is displayed, no real estate is taken), whereas it has a positive effect with a registered Identity Provider (something that the user has deliberately chosen).
 If that proves to be true, then it becomes an ergonomics and cost-benefit problem: are there going to be enough users that want to bring their own IdP that outweigh the cost paid by the RP to call the FedCM API?